micro-manager/micro-manager.github.io/_pages/Setup_UTSW_SD.md

 mmc.setPosition("NanoScanZ", 50);

 // Crop sCMOS to spinning disk aperture.
 If you need to change the
-// ROI values if the camera is moved, run media/Show_roi_coordinates.bsh default_camera = mmc.getProperty("Core", "Camera");
+// ROI values if the camera is moved, run Show_roi_coordinates.bsh default_camera = mmc.getProperty("Core", "Camera");
 mmc.setProperty("Core", "Camera", " sCMOS");
 mmc.waitForSystem();